Author: Dr. B Leela Prasad

 Medications

-Medications for disc herniation include are:
+Medications for disc herniation include the following:

 1. Analgesics & Anti-inflammatory Agents: Reduce inflammation and pain.